 The Facebook announcement on Oct.
 6 was a big letdown for people expecting a radical redesign, Facebook phone or a Skype videochat partnership.
 Instead, Facebook CEO Mark Zuckerberg presented a modest set of new features that gives users more control over their information.
 The new features unveiled in the Facebook announcement include the ability to download information from Facebook, a central dashboard to control app permissions and a groups function that offers more flexibility in creating social circles.

 At the Facebook announcement at Facebook’s headquarters in Palo Alto, Calif., Zuckerberg said the biggest change is the upgrade to Facebook Groups.
 The New York Daily News reports that Facebook users can now create sets of friends and share information solely with that circle of friends.
 Zuckerberg said the Groups upgrade draws from Facebook Photos, where 95 percent of users are tagged in photos by friends.
-According to him, Facebook Groups gets rid of user inhibitions stemming from the reluctance to send out information that doesn’t apply to all their friends.
+According to him, Facebook Groups gets rid of user inhibitions stemming from the reluctance to send out information that doesn’t get started to all their friends.

 Download Your Information